 Taxpayers and any other persons who are required to collect and remit taxes administered by the department by electronic fund transfer shall be entitled to receive refunds for any overpayment of taxes or fees by electronic fund transfer.
-Form 42A815, Withholding Tax Refund Application, must be submitted to request an electronic refund.
+Form 42A815, Withholding Tax Refund Application, can be submitted via mail to request an electronic refund or by logging on to MyTaxes.ky.gov portal to make the request.